mckeeh3/akka-streams-chirper-client/README.md

 Once the Chirper application is running run the `ChirperClientSimulator`.
 ~~~~
 cd akka-streams-chirper-client
-mvn exec:java@producer
+mvn compile exec:java@producer
 ~~~~
-This will create some Chirper users, add some friends to each user, and then it will create a continous series of random user chirps.
+This will create some Chirper users, add some friends to each user, and then it will create a continuous series of random user chirps.

 You can run or stop the `ChirperClientSimulator` before the next step.
 However, the Chirper app must be running in the background.